sp9mrn/usbavrsi570/firmware/Readme.txt

 Command 0x44:
 -------------
 Change and get the Si570 chip Grade, RFREQ register index and DCO min / max value.
 The grade can be a number from 0 (no change), 1 (grade A), 2 (grade B), 3 (grade C, default).
 The grade zero will not change the grade.
-When specifieing the chip grade it is also possible to set the RFREQ register index.
+When specifying the chip grade it also set the RFREQ register index.
 The index must be changed when using the new Si570 7ppm (temperature) chip.
-There are three valua (0, 7 or 13) possible, the value 0 is a autodetect function.
+There are three value (0, 7 or 13) possible, the value 0 is a auto-detect function.

-Change and get the Si570 chip Grade and DCO min / max value.
-The grade can be a number from 0 (no change), 1 (grade A), 2 (grade B), 3 (grade C, default).
-The grade zero will not change the grade.
+Also the freeze of the frequency when updating the RFREQ register (only new Si570) can be specified with this function.

 The divider restrictions for the 3 Si57x speed grades or frequency grades are as follows
 - Grade A covers 10 to 945 MHz, 970 to 1134 MHz, and 1213 to 1417.5 MHz.
 Speed grade A